🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Park Güell — The Mosaic Terrace at Sunrise

-Gaudí’s Park Güell (1900–1914 — a planned residential development that was never completed, converted to a public park and UNESCO-listed) contains the famous mosaic terrace (the Plaça de la Natura — the bench/balustrade of trencadís mosaic with its views over Barcelona to the Mediterranean), the gingerbread gatehouses, the hypostyle room of 86 Doric columns, and the viaducts.
-The monumental zone (EUR 14 — the terrace, gatehouses, and hypostyle room) requires a timed entry — book at parkguell.barcelona.
-The best strategy: book the first morning entry (8am) and arrive at the terrace as the Barcelona skyline catches the first light, before the day’s 4,000 time-slot visitors have arrived.
-The park’s free zones (the paths above the monumental zone, with views of Gaudí’s viaducts and the city) are accessible without a ticket at any time.
+Gaudí’s Park Güell (1900–1914, UNESCO-listed) contains the famous trencadís mosaic terrace (the Plaça de la Natura, with views over Barcelona to the Mediterranean), the gingerbread gatehouses, the hypostyle room of 86 Doric columns, and the viaducts.
+The monumental zone (EUR 14) requires timed entry — book at parkguell.barcelona.
+Book the first morning entry (8am) and arrive at the terrace as the skyline catches first light, before the day’s 4,000 time-slot visitors.
+The park’s free zones (the paths above the monumental zone) are accessible without a ticket.

 EUR 14 · 8am first entry · parkguell.barcelona